 The main attraction, though, the baroque garden was built in the 1690s as a prestige project by the German Henning Ulrich von Lützow.

-”We also reorganized the walking paths here, it allows us to use machinery to cut the hedge and drive around it without ruining the roots“, Frederik explains.
-The project was realized between 2009 and 2010.
-Six Million Danish crones were spent, he says.
-It was reopened to the public on the 13th of June 2010.
+”We also reorganized the walking paths here; it allows us to use machinery to cut the hedge and drive around it without ruining the roots,” Frederik explains.
+Moreover, the project was realized between 2009 and 2010.
+“Six million Danish crones were spent,” he says.
+“It was reopened to the public on June 13, 2010.”

-Why the effort of maintaining it then, I ask?
-Frederik explains: “You know, a baroque garden is not a piece of nature.
+I ask, “Why then is it worth the effort to maintain it?”
+As Frederik explains, “A baroque garden is not a piece of nature.
 That is a big surprise for many people.
-And the most amazing thing about this garden, the most fun thing is its structure.
+And the most amazing thing about this garden, the most fun thing, is its structure.
 It is a construction in the middle of the wild.
-If you look at the baroque garden and the people at that time – they did not have televisions or smartphones, all that sort of entertainment.
-So to create and control a thing like a garden was a fun for the people.”
+If you look at the baroque garden and the people at the time, they did not have televisions, smartphones, or other forms of entertainment.
+So, creating and controlling a thing like a garden was fun for the people.”